mnieber/react-default-props-context/README.md

 ### withDefaultProps gives access to the default properties

-The `withDefaultProps` function is a higher order component that receives a properties object and "enriches" it with the default properties provided by the enclosing `DefaultPropsContext.Provider`.
+The `withDefaultProps` function is a higher order component that receives a properties object and "enriches" it with the default properties provided by the enclosing `DefaultPropsProvider`.
 It passes the enriched properties to it's enclosed component function.
-Informally, you can think of it as receiving the `props.color` value either from the parent component (that can set this property) or from the enclosing `DefaultPropsContext`.
+Informally, you can think of it as receiving the `props.color` value either from the parent component (that can set this property) or from the enclosing `PropsContext`.

 ---